 APREA's focus is cross-border real estate investment

-across all sectors, styles and quadrants.
+across all sectors, styles and all four quadrants.

 Our goals are to:

 - promote real estate as an asset class;

 - work with governments to help open-up and expand AsiaPac’s real estate markets;